Psychedelic rock: 1966: Growth and early popularity

 Echard writes that in 1966, "the psychedelic implications" advanced by recent rock experiments "became fully explicit and much more widely distributed", and by the end of the year, "most of the key elements of psychedelic topicality had been at least broached."
 DeRogatis says the start of psychedelic (or acid) rock is "best listed at 1966".
 Music journalists Pete Prown and Harvey P. Newquist locate the "peak years" of psychedelic rock between 1966 and 1969.
 In 1966, media coverage of rock music changed considerably as the music became reevaluated as a new form of art in tandem with the growing psychedelic community.

 In February and March, two singles were released that later achieved recognition as the first psychedelic hits: the Yardbirds' "Shapes of Things" and the Byrds' "Eight Miles High".
+(Note: Brian Boyd of The Irish Times credits the Byrds' Fifth Dimension (July 1966) with being the first psychedelic album.
+Unterberger views it as "the first album by major early folk-rockers to break ... into folk-rock-psychedelia".)
 The former reached number 3 in the UK and number 11 in the US, and continued the Yardbirds' exploration of guitar effects, Eastern-sounding scales, and shifting rhythms.
 (Note: Beatles' historian Ian MacDonald comments that Paul McCartney's guitar solo on "Taxman" from Revolver "goes far beyond anything in the Indian style Harrison had done on guitar, the probable inspiration being Jeff Beck's ground-breaking solo on the Yardbirds' astonishing 'Shapes of Things.)
+Writer David Simonelli stated the single showcased "a long drone that gave the song a psychedelic feel".
 By overdubbing guitar parts, Beck layered multiple takes for his solo, which included extensive use of fuzz tone and harmonic feedback.
 The song's lyrics, which Unterberger describes as "stream-of-consciousness", have been interpreted as pro-environmental or anti-war.
-The Yardbirds became the first British band to have the term "psychedelic" applied to one of its songs.
 On "Eight Miles High", Roger McGuinn's 12-string Rickenbacker guitar provided a psychedelic interpretation of free jazz and Indian raga, channelling Coltrane and Shankar, respectively.
 The song's lyrics were widely taken to refer to drug use, although the Byrds denied it at the time.
 (Note: The result of this directness was limited airplay, and there was a similar reaction when Dylan released "Rainy Day Women ♯12 & 35" (April 1966), with its repeating chorus of "Everybody must get stoned!")
 "Eight Miles High" peaked at number 14 in the US and reached the top 30 in the UK.
 In April 1966, British band the Pretty Things released "Come See Me" backed with "£. s. d.", the b-side used the abbreviation for Pounds, Shillings, and Pence as a double entendre for the drug LSD, which led to the song being banned by the BBC for drug references.
+In June 1966, Frank Zappa's the Mothers of Invention released the album Freak Out! which originally made use of the word "psychedelic" on the track "Help, I'm a Rock (Third Movement: It Can't Happen Here)" though later censored by their label Verve Records.